-As part of your application for a limited license, the Massachusetts Board of Registration in Medicine asks you to answer questions found in the Sample Resident and Fellow Contract.
+As part of your application for a limited license, the Massachusetts Board of Registration in Medicine asks you to answer questions about your training, disciplinary actions, substance use, practice privileges and more.

 If you answer “Yes” to any of the questions, the Board of Registration in Medicine will require supplemental information, such as information from your medical school or the program director of a previous training program.